Find Trade Colleges

 Read full report on Construction Trades at Jones County Junior College

-Big Sandy Community and Technical College landed the #9 spot in the 2023 rankings for the best value associate degree construction trades programs.
+With a ranking of #9, Big Sandy Community and Technical College did quite well on this year’s best value schools for construction trades students working on their associate degree.
 Big Sandy Community and Technical College is a small public school located in the remote town of Prestonsburg.

 Big Sandy Community and Technical College undergraduate students pay an average of $15,480 in tuition and fees each year.

-Read full report on Construction Trades at Big Sandy Community and Technical College
+Full Construction Trades at Big Sandy Community and Technical College Report

 Explore the best construction trades colleges for a specific state in the Southeast region.